codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

 ---

-{% if page.url contains '/docs/' %}
+{% if page.url contains '/argohub/' %}
-# This part is for Enerprice  only!!!
-Hello Nima
+# This part is for ArgoHub  only!!!
-Some data about argohub
+Some data about argohub - this will not shown in enterprise context.
 {% endif %}

 Get up and running with Codefresh by installing the Hybrid Runtime for GitOps via Helm.